-MCO Compliance with CFR Cate gories for Subp parts B, C, D, and E State Responsibilities Subpart B: Categories Compliance Comments Disenrollment Compliant The MCO was evaluated against 1 item directly associated with this category for 2023 and was complaint on this item based on 2023.
-Enrollee Rights and Protections Subpart C: Categories Compliance Comments Enrollee Rights Compliant The MCO was evaluated against 6 items directly associated with this category for 2023 and was compliant on all 6 items based on 2023.
-Emergency and Poststabilization Services Compliant The MCO was evaluated against 3 items directly associated with this category for 2023 and was compliant on all 3 items based on 2023.
-MCO, PIHP and PAHP Standards Subpart D: Categories Compliance Comments Availability of services Compliant The MCO was evaluated against 5 items directly associated with this category for 2023 and was compliant on all 5 items based on 2023.
-Assurances of adequate capacity & services Compliant The MCO was evaluated against 5 items directly associated with this category for 2023 and was compliant on all 5 items based on 2023.
-Coordination & continuity of care Partially Compliant The MCO was evaluated against 25 items directly associated with this category for 2023 and was compliant on 24 items based on 2023.
+MCO Compliance with CFR Categories for S ubparts B, C, D, and E State Responsibilities Subpart B: Categories Compliance Comments Disenrollment Compliant The MCO was evaluated against 1 item directly associated with this Diselli Olli Herit Compliant category for 2023 and was complaint on this item based on RY 2022.
+Enrollee Rights and Protec tions Subpart C: Categories Compliance Comments Enrollee Rights Compliant The MCO was evaluated against 6 items directly associated with this Compilant category for 2023 and was compliant on all 6 items based on 2023.
+Emergency and Compliant The MCO was evaluated against 3 items directly associated with this Poststabilization Services · category for 2023 and was compliant on all 3 items based on 2023.
+MCO, PIHP and PAHP Stan İ Subpart D: Categories Compliance Comments Availability of services Compliant The MCO was evaluated against 5 items directly associated with this • category for 2023 and was compliant on all 5 items based on 2023.
+Assurances of adequate Compliant The MCO was evaluated against 5 items directly associated with this capacity & services • category for 2023 and was compliant on all 5 items based on 2023.
+Coordination & Partially The MCO was evaluated against 25 items directly associated with this continuity of care Compliant category for 2023 and was compliant on 24 items based on 2023.
 Coverage & authorization of services Compliant The MCO was evaluated against 7 items directly associated with this category for 2023 and was compliant on all 7 items based on 2023.
-Provider selection Compliant The MCO was evaluated against 3 items directly associated with this category for 2023 and was compliant on all 3 items based on 2023.
-Confidentiality Compliant The MCO was evaluated against 3 items directly associated with this category for 2023 and was compliant on all 3 items based on 2023.
-Grievance and appeals systems Compliant The MCO was evaluated against 1 item directly associated with this category for 2023 and was compliant on this item based on 2023.
-Subcontractual relationships & delegation Compliant The MCO was evaluated against 1 item directly associated with this category for 2023 and was compliant on this item based on 2023.
-Practice guidelines Compliant The MCO was evaluated against 1 item directly associated with this category for 2023 and was compliant on this item based on 2023.
-Health information systems Compliant The MCO was evaluated against 8 items directly associated with this category for 2023 and was compliant on 8 items based on 2023.
-Quality Measurement and Improvement Subpart E: Categories Compliance Comments Quality assessment & performance improvement program (QAPI) Compliant The MCO was evaluated against 9 items directly associated with this category for 2023 and was compliant on all 9 items based on RY 2022.
+OI SELVICES The MCO was evaluated against 3 items directly associated with this Provider selection Compliant category for 2023 and was compliant on all 3 items based on 2023.
+The MCO was evaluated against 3 items directly associated with this Confidentiality Compliant category for 2023 and was compliant on all 3 items based on 2023.
+Grievance and appeals The MCO was evaluated against 1 item directly associated with this systems Compliant category for 2023 and was compliant on this item based on 2023.
+Subcontractual The MCO was evaluated against 1 item directly associated with this relationships & Compliant category for 2023 and was compliant on this item based on 2023. delegation · Practice guidelines Compliant The MCO was evaluated against 1 item directly associated with this Compilant category for 2023 and was compliant on this item based on 2023.
+Health information Compliant The MCO was evaluated against 8 items directly associated with this systems · category for 2023 and was compliant on 8 items based on 2023.
+Quality Measurement and Subpart E: Categories Compliance Comments Quality assessment & The NACO was evaluated against 0 items directly associated with this performance Compliant The MCO was evaluated against 9 items directly associated with this category for 2023 and was compliant on all 9 items based on 2023. improvement program (QAPI) category for 2025 and was compliant on all 9 items based on 2023.
+(UACI)

-Summarily, the MCO was found to be compliant across all applicable items directly associated with CFR Categories for Subparts B, C, and E that were subject to review in RY 2022.
-The MCO had one substandard that was determined to be partially compliant directly associated with CFR Categories for Subpart D. As it relates to the partially compliant CFR Subpart D, the recommendation is for the MCO to facilitate a seamless transition between CHC-MCOs by improving transfer of information and records.
+Summarily, the MCO was found to be compliant across all applicable items directly associated with CFR Categories for Subparts B, C, and E that were subject to review in 2023.
+The MCO had one substandard that was determined to be partially compliant directly associated with CFR Category for Subpart D.

+As it relates to the partially compliant CFR Subpart D, the recommendation is for the MCO to facilitate a seamless transition between CHC-MCOs by improving transfer of information and records.
 There are no other recommendations related to compliance with CFR Categories for Subparts B, C, D and E for the MCO for the current review year.